-This retrospective study included patients aged 0-99 years who were tested for any of the following parameters-HBsAg, HBeAg, anti-HBs anti-HBe, anti-HBe IgM, and anti-HBc total-in the Medical Virology Laboratory of our hospital between May 2020 and October 2023.
+This retrospective study included patients aged 0-99 years who were tested for any of the following parameters: HBsAg, HBeAg, anti-HBs, anti-HBe, anti-HBc IgM, and anti-HBc total-in the Medical Virology Laboratory of our hospital between May 2020 and October 2023.
 Demographic data of the participants were retrieved from the hospital's electronic medical records.
-Ethical approval for the study was granted by the Institutional Review Board of Başakşehir Çam and Sakura City Hospital (approval number: 2023/S85, dated: 27.11.2023).
-The parameters HBsAg, HBeAg, anti-HBs, anti-HBe, anti-HBc total were assessed using the commercial kits Elecsys HBsAg II, Elecsys HBeAg, Elecsys anti-HBe, Elecsys anti-HBc IgM, and Elecsys anti-HBc II (Roche Diagnostics, Germany).
+Ethical approval for the study was granted by the Institutional Review Board of Başakşehir Çam and Sakura City Hospital (approval number: 2023/585, dated: 27.11.2023).

+The parameters HBsAg, HBeAg, anti-HBs, anti-HBe, anti-HBc IgM, and anti-HBc total were assessed using the commercial kits Elecsys HBsAg II, Elecsys anti-HBs II, Elecsys HBeAg, Elecsys anti-HBe, Elecsys anti-HBc IgM, and Elecsys anti-HBc II (Roche Diagnostics, Germany).
 These assays were performed using the electrochemiluminescence immunoassay method on the Roche cobas e 801 analyzer (Roche, Germany).
 Internal quality controls were implemented for each test.

-Samples with a cutoff index ≥ 1.0 were interpreted as positive for HBsAg.
-Those with a cutoff index between ≥ 0.90 and < 1.0 were classified as borderline, while samples with a cutoff index < 0.90 were considered negative.
-For the anti-HBs test, a result was deemed positive if the cutoff index was ≥ 10 IU/L. A cutoff index ≥ 1.0 was used to define positivity for both anti-HBe IgM and HBeAg tests.
-For the anti-HBc total and anti-HBe tests, samples with a cutoff index ≤ 1.0 were considered positive.
-Based on Türkiye's national vaccination schedule, age groups for evaluating HBsAg and anti-HBs parameters were defined as $< 1, 1-5, 6-17, 18-30, 31-40, 41-50, 51-60, and <math>\geq 60$ years.
+Samples with a cutoff index ≥1.0 were interpreted as positive for HBsAg.
+Those with a cutoff index between ≥0.90 and <1.0 were classified as borderline, while samples with a cutoff index <0.90 were considered negative.
+For the anti-HBs test, a result was deemed positive if the cutoff index was ≥10 IU/L. A cutoff index ≥1.0 was used to define positivity for both anti-HBc IgM and HBeAg tests.
+For the anti-HBc total and anti-HBe tests, samples with a cutoff index ≤1.0 were considered positive.
+Based on Türkiye's national vaccination schedule, age groups for evaluating HBsAg and anti-HBs parameters were defined as <1, 1-5, 6-17, 18-30, 31-40, 41-50, 51-60, and ≥60 years.

 Individuals with positive anti-HBc and anti-HBs but negative HBsAg results were classified as immune due to past infection.
-Those with positive anti-HBs, negative anti-HBc, and negative HBsAg were considered to have serological evidence of HBV.
+Patients positive for anti-HBs but negative for both anti-HBc and HBsAg were considered immune due to vaccination (serological evidence of immunization).
 Individuals negative for all serological markers were categorized as susceptible to HBV infection.
 Cases with negative HBsAg and anti-HBs but positive anti-HBc total were identified as having isolated anti-HBc.